 Chicken Madras

-BIR Madras Curry Recipe:
+Madras Curry Recipe:

 A hot, savoury, tangy, smooth, tomato-based curry.
 The British Indian Restaurant (BIR) Madras is one of my favourite curries, and coincidentally is probably the most popular amongst all other grumpy middle-aged men in the UK!
 Despite having relatively few ingredients, when cooked correctly it will have amazing layers of flavour.